-The Compensation/Human Resource Committee reviews and approves all of the elements of compensation for our Chief Executive Officer/President, Executive Vice President and Chief Operating Officer/Chief Financial Officer, and Executive Vice President/Chief Credit Officer annually to ensure we are competitive in the market place and that the mix of benefits accurately reflects our compensation philosophy.
+The Compensation/Human Resource Committee reviews and approves all of the elements of compensation for Mr. Black and Mr. Jones annually to ensure we are competitive in the market place and that the mix of benefits accurately reflects our compensation philosophy.
 The Compensation/Human Resource Committee operates under a written charter that establishes its responsibilities.
 The Compensation/Human Resource Committee reviews the charter annually to ensure that the scope of the charter is consistent with the Compensation/Human Resource Committee's role.
-Under the charter, the Compensation/Human Resource Committee is also charged with general responsibility for the oversight and administration of the Bank and Company sponsored compensation and benefit plans.
-The charter also authorizes the Compensation/Human Resource Committee to engage consultants and other professionals without management approval to the extent deemed necessary to discharge its responsibilities.
-During 2018, the Bank retained the services of Compensation Advisors to assist the Compensation/Human Resource Committee in performing its various duties within industry practice.
-Compensation Advisors advised the committee on compensation programs for senior management and executives of the Bank.
+Under the charter, the Compensation/ Human Resource Committee is also charged with general responsibility for the oversight and administration of the Bank and Company sponsored compensation and benefit plans.
+The charter also authorizes the Compensation/ Human Resource Committee to engage consultants and other professionals without management approval to the extent deemed necessary to discharge its responsibilities.
+During 2021, the Compensation/Human Resource Committee retained the services of Newcleus Compensation Advisors to assist the Compensation Advisors advised the committee in performing its various duties within industry practice.
+Newcleus Compensation Advisors advised the committee on compensation programs for senior management and executives of the Bank.